 There Is No Good News on Inflation

-It was fascinating to watch in real time as the major media prepped for the CPI report this morning, to be released at 8:30am.
-They must have their stories ready to catch the traffic wave, and everyone was waiting.
-A main theme emerged over the previous 24 hours: inflation is better now.
+It has been fascinating to watch in real-time as the major media has prepped for recent CPI reports.
+They must have their stories ready to catch the traffic wave.
+A main theme has emerged recently: inflation is better now.
 All economists say so.
 We’ve peaked.
 Calm down.
 We are done.

-The headlines all said that inflation clocked in at 8.1%, a decline from 8.5%, not much, but perhaps enough to spin a good direction.
+The headlines all said that inflation clocked in at 8.3%, a decline but not much, but perhaps enough to spin a good direction.
 But then as the press release from the Department of Labor came out, those headlines had to be revised.
-Now it was 8.3%.
-The difference from March figures in this case seems insignificant.
+The difference from the March figures, in this case, seems insignificant.

 So of course markets fell, as a new line emerged.
 But then the headlines flipped again to go the other way.
 Suddenly we were being told that inflation eased!
 Oh sure.
 Have a look at the core rate: it was way up.

-The other problem was gasoline: the April fall in price was the major driver for the softening of inflation.
-Trouble is that in real time, everyone knows that this trend has already flipped the other direction.
+The other problem was gasoline: the April fall in price was the major driver of the softening of inflation.
+Trouble is that in real-time, everyone knows that this trend has already flipped in the other direction.

 Here you can see how the fall in gas prices in April drove down the overall figures.
 The heck of it is that this comes out two days after gas prices hit record highs all across the United States.
 This means that whatever happened in April — which the CPI measures — doesn’t matter at all in May.
 Have a look at the 18-month price chart on gas.

 This fact alone explains why markets weren’t too excited about this report.
 Instead, we got the New York Times assuring us that this is only because it takes a long time for inflation to wash out of the system.
 Just calm down everyone and relax!
 Everything will be fine!